What kind of online classes do you offer?

 Is the material time-limited?

 No!
 You can take as long as you want to finish your course and return to it months or years later for review.

 Can I start with Part 2 or 3 of the Warp and Weft class?

 I will strongly discourage you from doing this.
 The few people who have started with Part 2 have had a significant amount of difficulty picking up in the middle.
 Several of them went back and registered for Part 1.
 This program is intended to be taken sequentially and understanding the steps of how I teach from the beginning is important to being successful in later parts.
 If you are someone who has taken many workshops with me in person, please talk to me about whether you might be the exception to this.

 Everyone weaves and teaches tapestry differently.
 There is no standardized set of rules for the medium, so I am teaching the most successful ways to do the techniques from my perspective.
 If your prior teachers weave very differently than I do, chances are you'll be confused by starting in the middle of the course.
-The course is broken up into three parts for people who don't have time to take the whole thing at once, but each part does build on the one before.
+The course is broken up into three parts for people who don't have time or finances to take the whole thing at once, but each part does build on the one before.

 Are the videos subtitled?

 A few of the videos are subtitled, but most of the content is not.
-I am working on subtitling Weaving Tapestry on Little Looms first.
 If you are hearing-impaired, you will have difficulty with these videos.
 Most of the teaching shows my hands only and not my lips.
 Please contact me for specifics.

 English is not my first language.
 Can I still take your course?